 If you want to protect your phone screen, but don’t want to use a plastic one, then get a glass one!
 It will sense your finger better and give your phone superior protection.

-Plastic is not as safe as manufacturers would have you believe, so it’s best to use it as little as possible: they mimic hormones in the body and pollute the environment.
+Plastic is not as safe as manufacturers would have you believe, so it’s best to use it as little as possible: it mimics hormones in the body and pollutes the environment.
 As a rule, look around your house for plastic items that can easily be replaced with a reusable alternative and replace them accordingly.
 Armed with these tips, you will be on the path to getting plastic out of your life for good, no matter who you are!

 Related Content: